-Bottom Line: Ginger may help relieve nausea and vomiting.
+Ginger has been shown to help relieve nausea and vomiting.

 Ginger root contains compounds that may help relieve or prevent nausea and vomiting.
 These substances can increase the flow of saliva and digestive juices and may also help calm the stomach and intestine.
 Scientists are still unsure exactly how ginger exerts these effects.
 In humans, studies have shown that eating fresh ginger (but not dried ginger) in high doses can “thin” the blood by preventing the platelets from sticking together.
 In addition, laboratory studies suggest that ginger can protect brain cells from the plaques that cause Alzheimer’s disease, but this effect has not been studied in humans.

 Ginger is known to stimulate the flow of saliva and digestive secretions, but clinical trials have not been performed.